kimcatbar/team-8-repo/README.md

 The goal of this project was to create a social media application that mimicked the functionalities of Twitter.
 While Twitter can be used on a smartphone as a mobile app, our Twitter clone can only run on a web browser.
 Team 8's social media application is able to register new users, follow other users and reply to their posts.

 ### Technologies
-The following libraries, database and frameworks are necessary to run this application
+The following libraries, database and frameworks are necessary to run this application:
 1. VS Code or any IDE that supports Python3
 2. Virtual Environment
 3. Flask